 Seen these?
 They’re made to provide a cootie-free barrier between your baby and the shopping cart seat.

 Some caution probably should be observed.
 After all, a shopper with a bad cold might have used the cart just before you plopped your baby into the seat.
 But rather than spend as much as $60 on a cart cover, why not:

-- Use those antiseptic wipes stores provide at the door
+- Use those antiseptic wipes that stores provide at the door.

 Any of those options should do the trick — and they don’t cost a thing.